 The practical challenge is scoping stakeholder engagement proportionately.
 You don’t need a 200-person survey for every DMA.
 For a mid-market entity with a well-understood value chain, structured interviews with five or six internal experts (operations, procurement, HR, finance, EHS) combined with a targeted external consultation (key suppliers, employee representatives, a sector expert) can produce sufficient input.
 The AFM’s July 2024 “Ten waypoints” guidance emphasises that the depth of engagement should be proportionate to the complexity of the entity’s value chain and the nature of its impacts.

 Document everything.
-The assurance practitioner will ask for the value chain map, the stakeholder identification rationale, and the records of how stakeholder input was obtained and incorporated.
+The assurance practitioner will ask for the value chain map and the records of how stakeholder input was obtained and incorporated.
 If these records don’t exist, the DMA isn’t assurable.

 Step 2: identify potential material sustainability matters and IROs